 - Leverage proof Hinges; where the door is connected by hinges that even when reached through the frame do not impede on the door’s security.

-- Crack-proof Lock; where the locking mechanism is sturdy, incorporating either mechanical or electro-mechanical mechanisms, in some instance also biometric keys.
+- Crack-proof Lock; where the locking mechanism is sturdy, incorporating either mechanical or electro-mechanical mechanisms, in some instance also biometric keys when you talk about biometric safes.

 - Here’s a list of top-rated gun safes under $2000: